ShubhamAnandJain/CS231n-Faster-Classifier/README.md

 This is a Python library for using the latest SOTA techniques to improve the training pipeline of DNNs, making them faster and robust.

+This was done for the course CS231n (Spring 2022) at Stanford.
+Find our poster here: http://cs231n.stanford.edu/reports/2022/pdfs/122p.pdf, and our paper here: http://cs231n.stanford.edu/reports/2022/pdfs/122.pdf

 ## Installation

 Use the package manager [conda](https://docs.conda.io/en/latest/) to install `torch==1.7 torchvision==0.8`